-In 2019, Jim was elected to serve a two-year term as the Chair of the New Hampshire Council of School Attorneys, and was appointed to serve on the New Hampshire Legislative Commission to Study Cooperative School District Issues.
-Jim has been named by Best Lawyers in Employment Law – Management and as a “Rising Star” in Super Lawyers in Education Law.
+In 2019, Jim was elected to serve a two-year term as the Chair of the New Hampshire Council of School Attorneys and was appointed to serve on the New Hampshire Legislative Commission to Study Cooperative School District Issues.
+Jim has been named by Best Lawyers USA in Employment Law – Management, Employment Law – Management, and Education Law, as well as a “Rising Star” in Super Lawyers in Education Law.
 Jim is a 2019 graduate of Leadership New Hampshire.

 In his free time, Jim enjoys cooking, playing a variety of musical instruments, mountain biking, hiking, spending time with his family outdoors, practicing Brazilian Jiu-Jitsu, and reading.
 He also serves on the board of Concord Northeast Baseball and Softball.

 University of New Hampshire School of Law, J.D., magna cum laude

 Best Lawyers, Employment Law – Management, 2021-2024, Labor Law – Management 2022-2024, Education Law (2021-2024)